MicrosoftDocs/office-developer-client-docs/docs/project/project-server-programmability.md

 Because Project Web App is a SharePoint application, and project sites are SharePoint sites, you can add custom apps, Web Parts, event handlers, custom fields, and other features by using SharePoint packages (.wsp files) or SharePoint apps (.spapp files).
 A SharePoint package or an app package can include multiple Project Server entities, where entity definitions are specified in an elements.xml file within the package.

 For Project Online, you can add buttons to the Project Web App ribbon, but you can't remove or rename existing product buttons, and you can't create new ribbon tabs.
-For more information, see [How to: Create custom actions to deploy with apps for SharePoint](http://msdn.microsoft.com/en-us/library/office/apps/jj163954%28v=office.15%29.aspx).
+For more information, see [Create custom actions to deploy with apps for SharePoint](http://msdn.microsoft.com/en-us/library/office/apps/jj163954%28v=office.15%29.aspx).

 > [!CAUTION]
 > When you install a SharePoint package or an app package, the types of Project Server entities must appear in the order that the PSEntityProvision.xsd schema specifies or schema validation of the package fails and installation is not completed.